Female urinal: Female and unisex urinals in public toilets

 In the 1990s, a number of prototypes were developed for female urinals, of which only three were finally ready for the market and are now used: the "Lady P" by Sphinx Sanitair, (Note: These urinals would expect females to hover.) the "Lady Loo" by GBH and the "Girly" by Ceramica Catalano, which has won several design awards.
 Since the 2000s, female urinals have been introduced in a few European public toilets, with more models, like "Ona" designed by Cajsa Flensburg, "She-Pee", "WC3" used with P-mate, "Peescape" by Alexander Schweder, "madamePee" founded by Nathalie des Isnards (2018), "Lapee" created by Gina Périer (2019), "Marcelle" (2019), "Peequal", "NPK" and "Uritrottoir" by Ekovore, and "MISSOIR" by Lena Olvedi, having been developed.

 In the course of the development towards unisex toilets, designers and developers are increasingly faced with the challenge of creating gender-appropriate solutions.
 Models, like "Uni-Pee" designed by Tamar Dax, "We P" designed by Michal Farago, "MissWizz" from Ellen Lejeune, "UriLift" from Pop-Up Toilet Company, "Captain" by Uridan, "Ti'Pi" by Ves Bat Eco, (Note: These urinals would give females devices for standing urination.)
-"Weestand" by LiquidGold, and "Urin*all" in collaboration with the Swiss sanitary technology company Urimat, have been developed that can be used comfortably by females and males alike.
+"Weestand" by LiquidGold, and "Urin*all" in collaboration with the Swiss sanitary technology company Urimat, have been developed that can be used comfortably by women and men alike.
 Urin*all was developed 2022 by two Swiss industrial designers at the FHNW School of Art and Design in Basel.
 Women use the front part while men use the rear area, so that facilities for fast and contactless urination are available to people of any gender - thereby enabling more gender equality in public space.
 The urinal also requires no water and can collect phosphorus, which serves as fertilizer for plants.
 The all-gender urinal has now been awarded the public prize by Valoo, the Swiss network for sustainable sanitary systems and is currently further developed in collaboration with the Swiss sanitary technology company Urimat.

 Berlin now has some unisex toilets and unisex urinals, to be used by both sexes.
 As of 2017, with the expiration of a contract for public toilets with Wall GmbH, a new toilet concept for public spaces in Berlin is being developed.
 Urinals which can be used in a similar fashion (facing the wall) by both sexes are an essential part of the future unisex toilet facilities.

 Berlin has now taken up the problem heroically and is planning urinals for women and men in all public toilets.
 This is part of the toilet concept for Berlin, which was presented last week by the Senate Department for Environment, Transport and Climate Protection, together with the company Zebralog and Technische Universität Berlin.
 The advantage of the unisex urinal is that it catches women's and men's urine stream earlier and thus avoids the otherwise unavoidable splashing and is thus simply more hygienic.
 Therefore, the urinal can be conveniently used by both sexes.
 For gender justice[...]!